Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 once a candidate tx set exists, only signatures verified against the `ttEXPORT` in that candidate set may become quorum material or enter `exportSigSetHash`.

+Export sidecar publication is local-material only.
+A node may publish only the verified export signatures it actually has locally, and only for `ttEXPORT` transactions in the consensus candidate set.
+A fetched export sidecar is not a separate apply input: on merge, each leaf must be active-view checked, verified against the candidate transaction, and promoted into `ExportSigCollector`.
+Closed-ledger apply snapshots that collector, so the sidecar convergence state and the signer set used by `ttEXPORT` stay on the same path.

 Export success requires quorum alignment on `exportSigSetHash`, not merely a local collector quorum.
 If a quorum of tx-converged participants advertises the same export signature sidecar hash, that hash is aligned and below-quorum